 - The Kind: Also known as ‘da kine,’ this term refers to high-quality weed.

 - Catnip: Fake or inferior cannabis.

-Even in London, England, where weed is not legal, over a thousand people gather at Hyde Park to celebrate 4/20 day each year.
-Of course, they have to be careful not to use pot in public or else they will be arrested.
-There are a host of myths surrounding the reason why 420 became such a big deal in the marijuana world, but one story stands out as being truer than the others.
+Even in London, England, where weed is not legal, thousands of people gather at Hyde Park to celebrate 4/20 day each year.
+Of course, they have to be careful not to use pot in public, or else they face arrest.

 The story begins at San Rafael High School in California’s Marin County in 1971.
 Five high school students, known as ‘the Waldos’, started a routine where they gathered in front of a Louis Pasteur statue to smoke weed.
 The group consisted of Jeffrey Noel, Mark Gravich, Larry Schwartz, Steve Capper, and Dave Reddix.

 In an interview with High Times, Capper explained how the group of teenagers would sit on the wall of their high school and taunt people.
 They mocked cheerleaders and the so-called ‘greasers’ with their fast cars.
 However, the group enjoyed stand-up comedy, the Marx Brothers, and marijuana more than anything else.

 According to the story, a friend of the group gave them a ‘treasure map’ which pointed to a secret marijuana patch near Point Reyes Peninsula.
 The friend’s brother was the grower, so in theory, the Waldos had easy access to weed – not an easy feat in the early 1970s.
 However, Reddix admits that they never found the plot.
 School finished at 3:10 pm, but the guys had after-school activities that lasted around an hour.